Resisting a deep dive into Randolph County’s Maxville Swimming Pool

 The ruins of America’s first consolidated schoolhouse, in Raleigh, Indiana

-I started driving and exploring the area around where I lived during my senior year of high school.
-I remember the impetus clearly: I asked my mom if I could take the girl I was dating to a soccer game at Delta High School, just northeast of town near where two highways intersected.
+I started driving and exploring my surroundings during my senior year of high school.
+It’s been years, but I remember the impetus clearly: I asked my mom if I could take the girl I was dating to a soccer game at Delta High School, just northeast of town near where two highways intersected.
 Mom responded with a key question that got right to the point: “Do you even know the way to get there?”

 Oof.
 I didn’t.